circlefin/verite/packages/docs/docs/patterns/schema.md

 The Verifiable Credentials Data Model provides general guidance on the [principle of data minimization](https://www.w3.org/TR/vc-data-model/#the-principle-of-data-minimization), involving reducing the amount of personal information revealed to verifiers, either through issuance of multiple single-attribute credentials or through data minimizing signature suites such as ZKPs.
 Lack of library availability, or concerns about maturity, may discourage some implementers from relying on the latter.
 At the same time, it can be difficult for issuers to envision how to property atomize credentials into single-attribute credentials: not all attributes are meant to be mixed and matched in different combinations.

 A simpler approach is to tailor credential schemas to one specific use case, and avoiding use of one credential schema for multiple use cases.
-As an example, the Verite schema for a KYC/AML compliance credential is intended only to communicate KYC/AML compliance for a given country, while excluding adjacent use cases such as support for “jurisdiction shopping” (excluding residents of states with stricter regulatory requirements).
+As an example, the Verite schema for a KYC/AML compliance credential is intended only to communicate KYC/AML compliance for a given country -- not adjacent use cases (e.g., excluding residents of states with stricter regulatory requirements).
 This separation enabled a KYC/AML claim with minimal subject attributes -- not requiring detailed residence information about the subject.

 ### Prefer composability of credentials